Clester31/1520-final-study/README.md

 ```

 ## Q5: How to have a set of radio buttons grouped, so that if you click in one all the other ones are deselected automatically?
+Make sure they all have the same name value
 ```HTML
 <form action="/action_page.php">
   <p>Please select your favorite Web language:</p>